 Best WordPress Heatmap Plugins and Tools

-Luckily, heatmaps are an accessible tool you can implement on your site to gather this valuable information.
-Understanding what visitors are actually looking at when they scroll through your website can help you create the maximum impact with your design and content choices.
+Luckily, heatmaps are an accessible tool you can implement on your site to gather this valuable information, such as visitor behavior.
+Understanding what visitors are actually looking at when they scroll through your website can help you create the maximum impact with your design and content choices to improve the user experience and increase user activity.

-In this article, we’ll briefly discuss how to use a heatmap and the data it provides to improve your WordPress site.
+In this article, we’ll briefly discuss how to use an attention heatmap and the data it provides to improve your WordPress site.
 Then we’ll introduce some of the best heatmap plugins and tools.
 Let’s get started!

 Using a Heatmap Plugin in WordPress